Rootjang92/blog-article-1/README.md

 });
 ```

-### Step 3 - Create our redux reducer
+### Step 3 - Create our reducer

 Let's take a step back and conceptualize the data flow and how things will come together.

 - We'll fetch some users by dispatching an action.
 It would be named `fetchUsers` or something similiar
 - When we receive the users we'll pass those to a users reducer
-- The users reducer will transform the data from the action into an array of users that is "shaped"
-like the array of users we used in our test
+- The users reducer will transform the data from the action into an array of users that is "shaped" like the array of users we used in our test
 - That array of users will eventually get passed to a `UsersList` component to be rendered.

 Let's build a test to define our reducers behavior.